SocialFinanceDigitalLabs/d2i-patch/python/README.md

 # PATCh

-## Opinionated MVC Framework For Data Driven Apps
+## Opinionated, Component-Driven MVC Framework For Data Apps

 * **Router** - This is the entry point for the application.
 It is responsible for routing the request to the appropriate controller and action.
 It also handles the response from the controller and sends it back to the client.